Norma Kamali: Career

 Garments from Kamali's 1983 and '84 lines, including black-and-white blanket plaids, raincoat-yellow jackets, and trumpet skirts, were featured in the video for Chaka Khan's hugely popular 1984 cover of "I Feel for You."

 To present her fall 1984 collection, she prepared a video called "Fall Fantasy" that was played on screens in her store.
 The video included a song composed for her by Walter Grant called "Shoulder Pads," a tongue-in-cheek paean to one of her favorite fashion items of the time.
 Her fall 1985 collection video featured music by Carly Simon.
 She continued to introduce new lines via store videos for years afterward.
+In 1985 she produced and directed “Fashion Aid” video for the Live Aid Foundation to help fight famine in Africa.

+In 1986, Kamali did the costumes for Twyla Tharp's ballet In the Upper Room, with music by Philip Glass.

 For sustainability purposes, all of her designs are washable.

+In 1996, www.normakamali.com launches with a simultaneous virtual reality broadcast for the internet during her Fall 1996 collection presentation.
+By 1998 she is one of the first designers to launch e-commerce when 18008KAMALI becomes available for purchase.

 Her work is included in the collections of the Metropolitan Museum of Art.

 Kamali was the first designer to create an online store on eBay.
-In addition to designing clothing, she has also produced a fitness, health and beauty line.
-In 2008, Kamali produced a collection for Walmart.
+In addition to designing clothing, she also produced a fitness, health and beauty line.
+The events of 9/11/2001 inspired her to open the Wellness Cafe and an Olive You Line debuts.

+In 2008, Kamali produced a collection for Walmart, all priced under $20, and sales crash its website.
+In 2012 she launches Kamalikulture with all styles under $100 on Amazon and zappos.com.